The latest travel news from the Peterborough area as Storm Henk takes its toll

 Disruption to travel caused by Strom Henk is continuing into Wednesday (January 3) with a number of delays expect on the roads and the train networks.

+"The rainfall associated with Storm Henk has mostly fallen, but river levels will continue to rise through the day.
+Remain safe and be aware of your local surroundings.
+Please avoid contact with flood water.”

+Oundle’s Wharf shopping centre has already been forced to close due high water levels.

-Heavy rain and winds hit the area on Tuesday (January 2) which have led to Greater Anglia issuing two do not travel warnings across its network, including between Ipswich, Norwich, Cambridge and Peterborough for Wednesday.
+The heavy rain and winds that hit the area on Tuesday (January 2) have also led to Greater Anglia issuing two do not travel warnings across its network, including between Ipswich, Norwich, Cambridge and Peterborough for Wednesday.

 Across Lincolnshire, 54 properties were reported as having been flooded with 78 having been reported to have experienced flooding externally.